Scope: Prime Mover Free / Pro version

 Background

-User migration support is added starting Prime Mover 1.1.0.
-If you created packages with older version, it does not include user migration and users will not be migrated to the new site or have the post authors correctly updated.
+User migration support has been added, starting with Prime Mover 1.1.0.
+If you create packages with older versions, they do not include user migration, and users will not be migrated to the new site or have their post authors correctly updated.

-Always update to Prime Mover version 1.1.0 to start using this feature.
-And then re-generate export to avail this feature.
-This will include users in your backup/migration packages automatically.
+To use this feature, constantly update to Prime Mover version 1.1.0.
+Then, re-generate the export to make it available.
+This will automatically include users in your backup/migration packages.

 Disabling or Enabling this Feature

 User migration support is enabled by default in both free and pro versions of Prime Mover.
-However in pro version, you can choose not to include users in the migration for a specific single site or subsite (in multisite).
+However, in the pro version, you can choose not to include users in the migration for a specific single site or subsite (in multisite).

 This is how it looks like in the export options menu (for Pro version users):

-If you like to exclude users in the migration, simply uncheck the box “Export users”.
+To exclude users in the migration, uncheck the box “Export users.”

-There is also a constant that can be added to wp-config.php that globally disables user export.
+A constant can also be added to wp-config.php that globally disables user export.
 This is the constant:

 define('PRIME_MOVER_DONT_EXPORT_USER', true);

-If you have a Pro version and if you have this constant set, the export user checkbox is not shown and its not usable in this case.
+If you have a Pro version and this constant set, the export user checkbox is not shown and is not usable in this case.

-No, its because Prime Mover is designed also to migrate to multisite subsite or from a multisite subsite to single site database (vice versa).
+No, it’s because Prime Mover is also designed to migrate to a multisite subsite or from a multisite subsite to a single site database (and vice versa).

 Prime Mover user migration export users this way:

-• Retrieve your site users only.
-In a single site, this is straight forward.
-In a multisite, Prime Mover only retrieve users of the subsite being exported.
-Please review the site users in your users back-end to make sure they are correct and up-to-date users in your site/sub-site.
-These are the users that will be retrieved by Prime Mover.
+- Retrieve your site users only.
+In a single site, this is straightforward.
+In a multisite, Prime Mover only retrieves users of the subsite being exported.
+Please review the site users in your user’s back-end to ensure they are correct and up-to-date users in your site/sub-site.
+These are the users that Prime Mover will retrieve.

-• Prime Mover dump the users details and user meta detailed data to a json file (instead of a SQL file).
+- Prime Mover dumps the user’s details and user-detailed data to a JSON file (instead of an SQL file).

-In general (applicable to both single-site and multisite), Prime Mover import users this way:
+In general (applicable to both single-site and multisite), Prime Mover imports users this way:

-• It checks if the users json file exists in the package.
-If it exists, it will do user import.
-Otherwise if these json does not exist (such as the case with older version packages or you choose to exclude users), it will skip the user import step.
+- It checks if the user’s JSON file exists in the package.
+If it does, it will import users.
+Otherwise, if this JSON does not exist (such as with older version packages or if you choose to exclude users), it will skip the user import step.

-• It will read the json file by chunks and then import users by batches to the database.
+- It will read the JSON file in chunks and then import users by batches to the database.

-• Once a user is imported, user meta, roles and its site assignment as also automatically imported.
+- Once a user is imported, meta, roles, and site assignments are automatically imported.

-• In a multisite, the user is only added as the user of the multisite subsite being imported.
-It will not add that user to any sub-sites.
+- In a multisite, the user is only added as the user of the multisite subsite being imported; it does not add that user to any other subsites.

-• The user roles are also imported, so if a user has administrator role in the source site.
-The user imported should also have administrator role.
-Or if the user is editor, the user is also editor after migration.
+- User roles are also imported, so if a user has an administrator role in the source site, the user imported should also have an administrator role.
+Similarly, if the user is an editor, the user should also be an editor after migration.

-• Prime Mover does not export or import users and assigned with super admin roles (in case of multisite) as this is on a network level (not sub-site level).
+- Prime Mover does not export or import users and is assigned super admin roles (in case of multisite) as this is on a network level (not sub-site level).
 The highest role imported is only an administrator for a specific site or sub-site.

-How does Prime Mover handles existing and new users?
+How does Prime Mover handle existing and new users?

 The following are rules on how Prime Mover handles existing users during the import stage:

-• It checks user uniqueness by user email only.
-As no two or more distinct persons will normally share the same email address. (privacy reasons, personal security,etc.)
+- It only checks user uniqueness by email, as no two or more distinct persons will generally share the same email address. (privacy reasons, personal security, etc.)

-• It does not check user uniqueness by username as its possible that two or more distinct persons might have the same usernames (from different sites).
-The same case with user ID, display name, etc.
+- It does not check user uniqueness by username, as two or more distinct persons might have the same username (from different sites).
+The same is true for user ID, display name, etc.

-• A user is considered to exist in a target site if his/her email address exists on both source and target site.
+- A user is considered to exist on a target site if their email address is present on both the source and target sites.

-• Otherwise if the user to be migrated has email address that is not yet added on the target site, this user is considered new (does not exist yet.).
+- Otherwise, if the user to be migrated has an email address that has not yet been added to the target site, this user is considered new (does not exist yet).

-• If the user already exist and is the one doing the migration (e.g. administrator of a certain single-site or network administrator in a specific multisite), the user login details are not updated (no password change, no username change).
-However the the display name, and user meta will be updated to fit the current site details being imported.
+- Suppose the user exists and is migrating (e.g., administrator of a particular single site or network administrator in a specific multisite).
+In that case, the user login details are not updated (no password change, no username change).
+However, the display name and user metadata will be updated to match the imported site details.

-• If the user already exist and not doing the migration, the user login details will be updated to use the source site login details.
+- If the user already exists and is not doing the migration, the user login details will be updated to use the source site login details.
 The password of this existing user at the target site will updated to be the same as the source site.
-This includes its its username (if its unique, otherwise WordPress will increment its username by appending a number to it)., display name , user meta ,etc. The goal is to copy user details as exact as possible from the source site to the target site since this is a migration.
+This includes its username (if it is unique; otherwise, WordPress will increment its username by appending a number), display name, user meta, etc. Since this is a migration, the goal is to copy user details from the source site to the target site as precisely as possible.

-• If the user does not yet exist on the target site, the user is inserted to the database with the same user login details, meta, etc. as the source site.
+- If the user does not yet exist on the target site, the user is inserted into the database with the exact user login details, meta, etc., as the source site.

-• Bear in mind that during this user migration, user details remain intact as it was in the source site.
-The one exception is user ID, for which WordPress generates a new user ID for new users added in the site.
-The user ID being generated for this new site may not be the same as the user ID of a specific user in the source site.
+- Remember that during this user migration, user details remain intact as in the source site.
+Before Prime Mover 2.0.3 – the one exception was the user ID, for which WordPress generates a new user ID for new users added to the site.
+The user ID generated for this new site may not be the same as that of a specific user in the source site.
+Starting Prime Mover 2.0.3 and beyond, the source site user IDs are preserved after backup restoration and migration, but only if the user ID is not used in the target site database and the site is not multisite.

-• The other rare exception is the username.
-When the user is inserted to the target site but the source site username already exists on the target site (by a different user), WordPress will append a number to the username to make it unique before it is inserted.
-For example if the username from the source is testone, it will become testone-1 at the target site (if there is already a user with the same username testone).
+- The other rare exception is the username.
+When the user is inserted into the target site, but the source site username already exists on the target site (by a different user), WordPress will append a number to the username to make it unique before it is inserted.
+For example, if the username from the source is testone, it will become testone-1 at the target site (if there is already a user with the same username, testone).

-How does user migration affects post and content authors?
+How does user migration affect posts and content authors?

-Since users are migrated, the associated post and content authors are migrated as well.
-Prime Mover does some adjustment to make sure the user IDs of the post authors are consistent with the correct authors from the source site.
+Since users are migrated, the associated posts and content authors are also migrated.
+Prime Mover makes some adjustments to ensure the user IDs of the post authors are consistent with the correct authors from the source site.

-For example, say a user with email “test@test.com” and author of a post “Hello World”.
-This user originally has a user ID of 7 at the source site.
-WordPress uses this user ID to pinpoint to the correct content author.
+For example, consider a user with the email “test@test.com” who wrote the post “Hello World.”
+This user initially had a user ID of 7 at the source site.
+WordPress uses this user ID to pinpoint the correct content author.

-When this site is migrated to some other site (whether to another single-site or multisite), WordPress generates another user ID which may not be the same as the source site (during user migration).
+When this site is migrated to another site (whether to another single site or multisite), WordPress generates another user ID that may not be the same as the source site (during user migration).

-For example, the new user ID of “test@test.com” is now 10 at target site.
-Prime Mover automatically adjust this during the post author update process.
-It will change the user ID of 7 (which is only correct in the source site ) to user ID of 10 at target site.
-As as result, the post content author assignment is still correct after migration.
+For example, the new user ID of “test@test.com” is now 10 at the target site.
+Prime Mover automatically adjusts this during the post-author update process.
+It will change the user ID of 7 (which is only correct on the source site ) to 10 at the target site.
+As a result, the post content author assignment is still accurate after migration.

 Does Prime Mover export and import user taxonomies?

-Yes, if your site is using user taxonomy it will be able exported and imported automatically just like post taxonomies ,etc.
+If your site uses user taxonomy, it will be exported and imported automatically, just like post-taxonomies, etc.

-User details are written to json file in plain text just like what you can get with native MySQL dump of other migration plugins (in .sql format), the data is not in any way encrypted.
+User details are written to JSON files in plain text, just like what you can get with a native MySQL dump of other migration plugins (in .sql format); the data is not in any way encrypted.

-If you think security is your concern, especially if you store this package to remote cloud and other places (flash drive which others might read), you should encrypt user data.
+If security is a concern, especially if you store this package in a remote cloud or other places (such as a flash drive, which others might read), you should encrypt user data.
 Prime Mover Pro supports this encryption feature.
-If you encrypt the package, the user details are automatically encrypted and will not be anymore plain text.
+If you encrypt the package, the user details are automatically encrypted and no longer plain text.

 Try the Prime Mover Pro 14-day trial to see how this user data encryption works.

-If your source site and target site are mirrors, then you can easily exclude users from your export.
-For most cases, we always recommend to include users in your export whenever possible.
+If your source and target sites are mirrors, you can easily exclude users from your export.
+However, we recommend including users in your export whenever possible.

-Mirror sites have same set of users from the source site and target site.
-Same set of users means users have the same user IDs from both sites (corresponding to correct users).
+Mirror sites have the same set of users from the source and target sites.
+The same set of users means users have the same user IDs from both sites (corresponding to the correct users).

 For example, if you have source site A with the following users: